angristan/awesome-stars/README.md

 ## C

+- [touchpaint](https://github.com/kdrag0n/touchpaint) - An experimental Linux kernel module that demonstrates the lowest possible input latency on modern smartphones.
+Not for Android or production use.
 - [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis
 - [Cub3d-Linux](https://github.com/Emmabrdt/Cub3d-Linux) - This is my final 42's project Cub3d
 - [hekate](https://github.com/kerneis/hekate) - Hekate, a highly-concurrent BitTorrent seeder